ElhadiMeriem/RestaurantManagement_JavaFX/README.md

 Command validation  | Deliver Food
 ------------ | -------------
  <IMG SRC="/src/8.PNG" width=800>  | <IMG SRC="/src/10.PNG" width=800>
-After the customer finish his order he can validate the command | Content in the second column
+After the customer finish his order he can validate the command |  if the customer wants a delivry food,he can specify his address

-Use Case Name  | KKKKKP
+Make Reservations | Admin's menu
 ------------ | -------------
  <IMG SRC="/src/11.PNG" width=800>  | <IMG SRC="/src/12.PNG" width=800>
-Content in the first column | the NKNKN
+the customer make a reservation by providing the day , the hour also the number of person for his reservation | this menu contains three button ( manage users ,manage items,summary)